Required reading: A Black Catholic syllabus

 Ally Quaranhenny (@thearmchaircom)

-OIga Segura (@OlgaMSegura)
+Olga Segura (@OlgaMSegura)

 Emilie Townes (@emtownes)